dmlc/xgboost/doc/parameter.rst

 * ``nthread`` [default to maximum number of threads available if not set]

-  - Number of parallel threads used to run XGBoost
+  - Number of parallel threads used to run XGBoost.
+When choosing it, please keep thread contention and hyperthreading in mind.

 * ``disable_default_eval_metric`` [default=``false``]